-We seek to enable all children and adults at this school to be 'rooted and grounded in Love' (Ephesians 3:17\) so that they might grow to the fullness of their potential having 'The Roots to Grow and The Wings to Fly', and living lives of trust, compassion, respect and perseverance.
+Our vision is to help children develop a sense of respect, tolerance and self-confidence.
+We encourage and support children to achieve their full potential and to develop a lifelong passion for learning.
+We seek to enable all children and adults at this school to be 'Rooted and Grounded in Love' (Ephesians 3:17) so that they might grow to the fullness of their potential having the 'The Roots to Grow and the Wings to Fly' and living lives of trust, compassion, respect and perseverance.